-4. Unauthorized Entry: You must have a valid membership for access to all rec facilities and programs.
-You may not enter unauthorized areas such as offices, gender opposite locker rooms, and maintenance workshops.
+You must have a valid membership for access to all rec facilities and programs.
+You may not enter unauthorized areas such as offices and maintenance workshops.
 Trespassers will lose privileges.

-5. Disorderly Conduct: You may not engage in disorderly or lewd conduct including disorder associated with alcohol or controlled substances.
+You may not engage in disorderly or lewd conduct.

 The following actions are considered Criminal Activity and will result in immediate police action.
 Department staff will contact University police and request assistance addressing the immediate threat.
 Additional sanctions and restrictions will apply including loss of privileges.

-9. Assault: Rape, sexual assault, or sexual harassment.
-(See Appendix I, item 3 of the University Code of Student Conduct for the definition of “rape”, item 4 for the definition of “sexual assault”, and item 6 for the definition of “sexual harassment”.)
+Rape, sexual assault, or sexual harassment (See Appendix I, item 3 of the University Code of Student Conduct for the definition of “rape”, item 4 for the definition of “sexual assault”, and item 6 for the definition of “sexual harassment”.)